Chlorine: Why Teeth are Shaking in Their RootsBy Denise Prichard on August 1, 2012 | 2 comments

 Tooth sensitivity caused by chlorine is very common.
-Whether you’re swimming at your community pool, the gym or even at your home, improper maintenance can trigger damaging effects on teeth.
-An article published by NYU last year suggests that since professional pool cleaning services can cost thousands a year, homeowners have taken it upon themselves to unleash chemicals into their own pools to save money.
+Whether you're swimming at your community pool, the gym or even at your home, improper maintenance can trigger damaging effects on teeth.
+An article published by NYU “Is your swimming pool safe for your teeth?”, last year suggests that since professional pool cleaning services can cost thousands a year, homeowners have taken it upon themselves to unleash chemicals into their own pools to save money.

 The pH balance of chlorinated water needs to be checked at least once a week, which most homeowners aren't aware of, putting them at risk for rapidly deteriorating enamel.
 The proper pH level for pool water reads somewhere between 7.2 and 7.8.
 If you happened to catch our infographic on “Acid Bathing,” you're aware that the lower the pH level of a liquid, the more acidic and harmful it is to your teeth.